 Active adult retirement communities offer a unique living environment for today's active senior.
-There are a number of benefits over other housing options for seniors who want to enjoy a low-maintenance lifestyle in retirement.
+A number of benefits are available to enjoy like a low-maintenance lifestyle in a resort like atmosphere.
+Explore seven different advantages to living in an active adult retirement community.

 Seven Benefits of Active Retirement Communities